microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ## Overview

-This lab shows how to build a Docker based ASP.NET Core web application and deploy to a **Kubernetes** cluster running in **Azure Container Service (AKS)** by using **Visual Studio Team Services (VSTS)**.
+This lab shows how to compile a Docker-based ASP.NET Core web application and deploy it to a **Kubernetes** cluster running on **Azure Container Service (AKS)** using the **Visual Studio Team Services (VSTS)**.

 [**Azure Container Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/) is the quickest way to use Kubernetes on Azure.
-AKS allows to deploy and manage containers using Kubernetes, Docker Swarm, Mesosphere DC/OS orchestrators.
-With AKS, customers get the benefits of open source Kubernetes without the complexity and operational overhead.
-Using VSTS helps create your application container images for faster deployments reliably by setting up a continuous build.
+AKS allows to deploy and manage Docker containers using Kubernetes, Docker Swarm and Mesosphere DC/OS orchestrators.
+With AKS, customers get the benefits of the open source Kubernetes without the complexity and the operational overhead.
+VSTS helps in creating the application container Docker images for faster deployments reliably using the continuous build option.

-Below are the description for the terminologies used in the lab document to help you get started:
+Below are the description for the terminolgy used in the lab document to help you get started:

-[**Docker**](https://www.docker.com/): Docker is a tool that allows to easily deploy applications in a sandbox (called containers) to run on Linux.
+[**Docker**](https://www.docker.com/): Docker is a software technology that provides operating-system-level virtualization to easily deploy applications in a sandbox (called containers) to run on Linux.

 [**Images**](https://docs.docker.com/engine/docker-overview/#docker-objects): An image is a read-only template with instructions needed to make the application run.